tensorflow/datasets/docs/add_dataset.md

 to add one if you haven't already.
 See the
 [testing section](#testing-mydataset) below.

+### 5. Send for review!

+Send the pull request for review.

 ## Large datasets and distributed generation

 Some datasets are so large as to require multiple machines to download and